UNCG-CSE/Podknow/README.md

    - [ ] Run NLP on text to find top mentioned terms
    - [ ] From all scraped data, generate csv files.
  - [ ] Cleanup this readme and make it look more presentable.
- - [ ] Use a different platform or some other Github tool (Project tab?) for to do lists!
+ - [x] Use a different platform or some other Github tool (Project tab?) for to do lists!
+   - 9/15/19 Done, check projects tab.
  - [ ] Unit testing?
+ - [ ] Delete this todolist and fully transition to Github projects!